 There are many potential hazards involved in the storage and warehousing industry and you need to think about how and where the work is done and by whom when looking for things that could go wrong.

-Manual handling injuries are the most common injuries in this labour-intensive industry.
+Hazardous manual handling injuries are the most common injuries in this labour-intensive industry.
 The most common causes of these injuries are:

 - packing and unpacking shipping containers or trucks by hand